 The question becomes:

-Can the agent prove what location verdict it relied on when it acted?
+Can the agent verify what location verdict it relied on when it acted?

 That is the problem GeoClear is built to solve.
 Not just location data.
 A verifiable location verdict.